David Hallam Conservation Research Award

 David himself worked in Metals conservation contributing to our understanding of the agents of deterioration, preventative conservation, collection care, passive treatments metal coatings, and anti-corrosion treatments, industrial finishes and so much more.

 Notably, David was a great and eclectic thinker, who loved collaboration and cross-discipline projects.
-It is the aim of this research prize to keep the rules open, the guidelines simple and the inclusion absolute.
+This research prize aims to keep the rules open, the guidelines simple, and the inclusion absolute.